n8benzor/Friend-Finder/README.md

 ###  What does this app do?

-Friend Finder is a application that lets a user find a friendly match based on the results from an online survey.
-All that is required by the user is their name and a photo of themself, which when the survey is completed the user will also be added to the friends api.
+Friend Finder is a application that lets a user find a friend based on the results from an online survey.
+All that is required by the user is their name and a photo of themself.
+When the survey is completed a match will be found and the user will also be added to the friends api.

 ***